jnukylin/hassio-addons/README.md

-## dscao Home Assistant add-ons
+## jnukylin Home Assistant add-ons
-This is a collection of Home Assistant add-ons.
+This is a collection of Home Assistant add-ons.Learning from dscao.

 ## How to add this add-on repository to your Home Assistant install
 Running the Development Version